victorhubarb/calmaria-spa/README.md

 2. Open the `index.html` file directly in the browser or use a local server to view the page.

 ## Usage
 The page is easy to navigate, with interactive menus and sections dedicated to the spa’s different services.
-Explore the packages, read about the benefits and get in touch using the integrated contact form.
+Explore the packages, read about the benefits, and get in touch using the integrated contact form.

 ## Features
 - **Interactive Navigation**: Menu with visual feedback when hovering over the mouse and support for keyboard navigation.